blueliner21/MPL3115A2Driver/README.md

 - temp_k

 ## License
-This project is licensed under the MIT License.
+This project was created by [blueliner21](https://github.com/blueliner21) and is licensed under the MIT License.
 See the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any changes or enhancements.